kulakvt/vt-student-mailer/README.md

 - The templating engine assumes that the dollar sign symbol ($) indicates a variable to substitute.
 If you need to enter a dollar sign, use a second dollar sign to escape.
 In other words, '$$20' in your email message file will become '$20' in the sent email message.

 - This application does not access your full Gmail account.
 It will not fetch your signature or other personalized settings.
-Therefore you will either need to include your signature manually if you would like to use one.
+Therefore you will need to include your signature manually if you would like to use one.
 You can use HTML to adjust style settings.

 # Troubleshooting